Traditional Chinese Medicine

 Acupuncture and Chinese herbs fall within the broader heading of Traditional Chinese Medicine (TCM).
-TCM has been used for thousands of years to understand and treat disease, and today is becoming more popular as people realize the powerful yet gentle ways of TCM healing.
+TCM has been used for thousands of years to understand and support health, and today is becoming more popular as people realize the powerful yet gentle ways of TCM support.

-Both acupuncture and Chinese herbs can be used effectively in treating health issues in dogs and cats.
-Many holistic veterinarians offer acupuncture as a treatment modality in their practice.
-Chinese herbal remedies are also widely used for pets in the holistic veterinary community, including many that are formulated specifically for pets.
+Both acupuncture and Chinese herbs can be used effectively to help maintain health in dogs and cats.
+Many holistic veterinarians offer acupuncture as a modality in their practice.
+Chinese herbal methods are also widely used for pets in the holistic veterinary community, including many that are formulated specifically for pets.
 Following is an overview of the basic principles behind TCM.
-At the bottom of the article you will find links to the Chinese herbal remedies offered at Only Natural Pet.

 Here are a few basic principles that are helpful to understand when using Chinese herbs:

-1. Chi or Qi (pronounced Chee) is the fundamental life force energy.
+Pronounced "chee", is the fundamental life force energy.
 Chi flows through the body through 12 primary channels called "meridians."
-All beings start out with a certain amount of Chi, and obtain Chi by breathing it in from the air and deriving it from food and drink.
+All beings start out with a certain amount of Chi and obtain Chi by breathing it in from the air and deriving it from food and drink.